How to spend one day in Toulouse, France

 The vibrant scene of the Victor Hugo Market will show you the best of local products, with artisan chocolatiers inviting you to transgress.

-When to visit Toulouse?
+Best time to visit Toulouse?

 Spring it’s ideal.
 The location of Toulouse it’s in the middle way between the Mediterranean climate zone with influence from the Pyrenees.
 Despite that, September seems the best time to enjoy warm temperatures, with fewer chances of rain.